salehmasum/VocabularyApp/README.md

 # VocabJourney

 This is the original repo link(https://github.com/misteu/VocabularyTraining).
-I just modified the UI and applied Dark mode.
+I rebuild the UI and applied Dark mode.

 Boost your language skills with our Flashcard Vocabulary App!
 Effortlessly learn & remember words across diverse languages.
 Transform your vocab in a flash!
 Dive in now!